Virginia Board of Nursing Review – July 8, 2021

 • Competency in pre, intra and post procedural nursing care from initial assessment to discharge.

-Advanced training for the registered nurse administering medications for procedural sedation should include advanced training in airway management, treatment of cardio-respiratory complications, and advanced pharmacology training in the medications utilized.
+Training for the registered nurse administering medications for procedural sedation should include advanced training in airway management, treatment of cardio-respiratory complications, and advanced pharmacology training in the medications utilized.

 Monitoring and documentation